kapicorp/kapitan/README.md

 #### Inventory Targets

+A target usually represents a single namespace in a kubernetes cluster and defines all components, scripts and documentation that will be generated for that target.

 Inside the inventory target files you can include classes and define new values or override any values inherited from the included classes.
 For example: